rust-master/land-records-blockchain/README.md

 ### `truffle deploy`

-Deploy the smart contract on theblockchain
+Deploy the smart contracts on theblockchain

 ## Learn More